ThulaSource/ComWrapperSampleApp/README.md

 ################
 ################
-NOTE: To be able to run this project the FM.common.dll file must be added to the .\lib\FM.Common\ directory.
+NOTE: To be able to run this project the FM.Common.dll file must be added to the .\lib\FM.Common\ directory.
 Contact Ole Martin Winnem for more info.
 ################
 ################